qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

-You can find :guilabel:`Create new script` (clean sheet) and :guilabel:`Create New Script from Template` (template that includes code for mandatory functions of ``QgsProcessingAlgorithm``) under the :guilabel:`Scripts` pulldown menu on the top of the Processing toolbox.
+You can find :guilabel:`Create new script` (clean sheet) and :guilabel:`Create New Script from Template` (template that includes code for mandatory functions of ``QgsProcessingAlgorithm``) under the :guilabel:`Scripts` dropdown menu on the top of the Processing toolbox.
 The Processing Script Editor will open, and that's where you should type your code.
 Saving the script from there in the :file:`scripts` folder (the default folder